filipecorreia23/Bank-Term-Deposit-Prediction/README.md

 ## Main Challenges

-1. **Class Imbalance**: Most clients say "no," making this a challenging classification problem.
+1. **Class Imbalance**: most clients say "no," making this a challenging classification problem.
-2. **Complex Feature Interactions**: Numerical and categorical features interact in non-linear ways, requiring robust algorithms.
+2. **Complex Feature Interactions**: numerical and categorical features interact in non-linear ways, requiring robust algorithms.
-3. **Strong Predictive Features**: Features like duration can dominate predictions and introduce bias.
+3. **Strong Predictive Features**: features like duration can dominate predictions and introduce bias.

 ## Why It Matters

-- **Better Marketing**: Improve targeting accuracy and reduce wasted efforts.
+- **Better Marketing**: improves targeting accuracy and reduces wasted efforts.
-- **Client Insights**: Understand factors influencing client behavior.
+- **Customer Insights**: understand factors influencing client behavior.
-- **Cross-Industry Impact**: Methods and insights can apply to other fields like e-commerce and telecom.
+- **Multi-Industry Impact**: methods and insights can apply to other fields like e-commerce and telecom.

 ## Let's Find the "Yes" That Matters